 The Stress of Modern Life?

-In the past decade, record numbers of women have sought treatment for alcohol abuse.
+In the past decade, record numbers of women have sought treatment for alcohol dependence.
 The challenge for addiction professionals, is to get to the root cause of the rise in women’s drinking.
 Because the deeper emotional issues for women, linked to self esteem and confidence, are the reason for the sheep-in-wolves-clothing bravado.
-We’ve “come a long way, baby,” but perhaps there is an underlying disappointment, a simmering anger, that as far as we’ve come – it is not far enough…
+We’ve “come a long way, baby,” but perhaps there is an underlying disappointment, a simmering anger, that as far as we’ve come – it is not far enough.